 Washington D.C.: Though legal to possess, selling cannabis in D.C. is prohibited.
 There’s a very strange rule allowing residents to grow up to six plants, out of which they’re allowed to give away up to an ounce, but not sell it.
 This has caused some companies to use cannabis as an incentive for other sales.
 “Buy a t-shirt, get a free joint!”
 There’s currently a bill on the floor called the Safe Cannabis Sales Act of 2021, and if passed, D.C. plans to have dispensaries up and running by next fall.

 Washington: The state of Washington tied with Colorado as the first state to legalize recreational use back in 2012.
-You can possess and consume it (not in public), but only those with a Medical Cannabis Card can grow.
-You’ll find cannabis dispensaries all over Washington, and more than half of all the tax revenue from cannabis sales funds various public health programs.
+You can possess and consume it (not in public), but only those with a Medical Cannabis Card can grow it.
+You’ll find cannabis dispensaries all over Washington and more than half of all the tax revenue from cannabis sales funds various public health programs.
 Pretty cool!

 States with Medical Cannabis Reciprocity or Temporary Cards